jordanfbeck/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-A portfolio of Data Analytics Projects
+A portfolio of Data Analytics Projects.

 The contents of this portfolio are to exemplify an array of data analytics abilities and technical knowledge.
 Data Mining - SSIS